-- "...
-The four forces that influence value (i.e., social, economic, governmental, and environmental forces) interact in the marketplace, creating unique combinations of factors.
-Careful study of general data related to a real estate market's character is a prerequisite to the more formal application of market analysis, highest and best use analysis, and the approaches to value."
-The combined influence of these four forces is reflected in real property market activities such as land sales, improved sales, rentals, new subdivisions of land, new construction, renovation, maintenance, demolition, annexations, and changes in zoning or future land use classifications. - Legal/Regulatory Forces, such as zoning codes, future land use classifications, and building codes. - Physical/Environmental Forces are significant natural or man-made features that characterize a geographic area, such as land uses, bodies of water, public improvements (i.e., roads), building type/quality, and building age and condition. - Economic Forces include employment, personal income trends, and business revenue and earnings.
-These economic forces can affect costs, prices, rents, and expenses paid for real property. - Social Forces.
-Market transactions reflect social forces through the perceptions, expectations, and preferences of market participants.
-Costs, prices, and rents paid for real property may reveal social influences on real property value.
+Appraisal Institute, The " The four forces that influence value (i.e., social, economic, governmental, and Appraisal of Real Estate, 15th Edition, 2020, page 142 environmental forces) interact in the marketplace, creating unique combinations factors.
+Careful study of general data related to a real estate market's character prerequisite to the more formal application of market analysis, highest and best analysis, and the approaches to value."
+The combined influence of these four for reflected in real property market activities such as land sales, improved sales, re new subdivisions of land, new construction, renovation, maintenance, demolitic annexations, and changes in zoning or future land use classifications.
+Legal/Regulatory Forces, such as zoning codes, future land use classification building codes.
+Physical/Environmental Forces are significant natural or man-made feature characterize a geographic area, such as land uses, bodies of water, public improvements (i.e., roads), building type/quality, and building age and cond Economic Forces include employment, personal income trends, and busines revenue and earnings.
+These economic forces can affect costs, prices, rents, expenses paid for real property.
+Social Forces.
+Market transactions reflect social forces through the percepti expectations, and preferences of market participants.
+Costs, prices, and ren for real property may reveal social influences on real property value. s of is a use rces is ntals, on, ns, and s that lition. ss and ons,